JiYuanjing/EIC/pythia8Sim/pythia/EICsim_18_275/README.md

-# EIC simulation with pythia 8
+#ep collisions with pythia 8
 Code Author: Yuanjing Ji
 ## how to run the file
-The default environment is sPHENIX, but it can be submitted to the STAR node too at RCF after set up the environment in the shell.
+The default environment is sPHENIX, but it can be submitted to the STAR node at RCF after set up the environment in the shell.

 ## 1, how to run and submit jobs
 ```bash